Steinbach, Manitoba: Demographics

-Approximately forty percent of Steinbach residents claim German ancestry, though this may include those from Germany itself or of Mennonite background, which would more accurately be described as Dutch.
-30% of Steinbach residents claim German as their mother tongue, which includes both High German and Plautdietsch, while nearly 80% of those with a second language claim knowledge of a Germanic language.
+A total of 30% of Steinbach residents claim German as their mother tongue, which includes both High German and Plautdietsch, while nearly 80% of those with a second language claim knowledge of a Germanic language.
 As a whole, 39% of residents claim some mother tongue other than the official languages of French and English.
 Steinbach has an immigrant population of 21.39% or about 2,890 people, which is slightly above the provincial average of 18.33%.

-Census data from 2011 shows that Steinbach has a higher than average rate of religious affiliation of 88.73%, which is above the provincial average of 73.51%.
-Of those with a religious affiliation, 74.58% are Protestant, and 12.44% are Catholic.
-Less than 1% belonged to either Buddhism, Islam, Judaism or Hinduism combined.
-In the total population surveyed, 11.27% claim no religious affiliation.

 The median after-tax household income in 2020 for Steinbach was $64,000, which is below the Manitoba provincial average of $69,000.